 Once you have considered the context of the question, you may wish to reframe what your child has said.
 For example, if your child asks, "Daddy, is there really a God?" after the death of a grandparent, you might say, "It's hard to understand how a God who loves us could allow Grandpa to die."
 Or you could ask, "Are you feeling very sad about Grandpa dying and wondering how this could happen?"

-You may also wish to turn the original question around and ask your child what he or she thinks about God.
+You may also wish to turn the original question around and ask your child what they think about God.
 If it seems right, you can give your child permission to doubt and question, reminding him or her that the Hebrew word "Israel" means "God-wrestler."

 Approaches to God